 United Way of Northeast Kentucky

-Allocations Policy (Guidelines)
+Community Investment Policy (Guidelines)

 Adopted November 2020

-Purpose The purpose of this policy is to provide guidelines for the allocation process.
+Purpose The purpose of this policy is to provide guidelines for the community investment process.

-Allocation Process The United Way of Northeast Kentucky Board of Directors reviews the outcome of the annual campaign during its January Board meeting and determines the amount to be allocated to agencies.
-The Allocations Committee meets, reviews agency applications for allocations, conducts agency interviews if necessary, and provides agency allocation recommendations to the Board for final approval.
+Annual Process The United Way of Northeast Kentucky Board of Directors reviews the outcome of the annual campaign and determines the amount to be allocated to agencies.
+Application will be divided into two categories: Grants (less than $5,000) and Programs.
+The Community Investment Team meets, reviews agency applications for allocations, conducts agency interviews if necessary, and provides agency allocation recommendations to the Board for final approval.

+Special Request Process

+Requests outside of the normal annual process shall be directed to the Community Investment Team Chairperson for review.
+The Chairperson shall make a recommendation to the Executive Committee.
+If time is of the essence, the Executive Committee shall approve any award for the request.
+If time is not of the essence, the Executive Committee shall make a recommendation to the Board for final approval.

 Allocation Guidelines